jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 ---

 ### Question 2
+> The code for this section can be found in visualizations/plot_feature_engineer_1.py

 Using our work from the previous milestone, we have extended our features by adding the following ones presented in the table below: